Skip to main content

 How cloud databases work

-Managed databases are deployed in a cluster.
+Cloud databases are deployed in a cluster.
 A cluster is one or more database servers (nodes) between which replication is configured.
-The cluster nodes run on Selectel's cloud platform computing resources.
+The nodes in the cluster are based on cloud platform resources.

-Cloud databases support monitoring, backup, and scaling-up of the cluster.
-You can increase the fault-tolerance of the cluster and configure replication between nodes.
+Cloud databases support monitoring, backup and scaling cluster.
+It is possible to increase fault tolerance cluster and configure replication between nodes.

-Database-settings when creating a cluster are selected by default and depend on the cluster configuration and database version.
+Database settings when creating the cluster are selected by default and depend on the cluster configuration and database version.
 You can change them if necessary.

-Configuring the networks of a cloud database depends on the specifics of the infrastructure in which the cloud database is embedded.
+Customization networks cloud database depends on the specifics of the infrastructure in which the cloud database is embedded.

 Monitoring